reggieb/rails_two_step_authentication_example/README.md

 The Second Steps controller
 ---------------------------

-That last part of the process is to create an endpoint for `new_second_step_path`.
+The last part of the process is to create an endpoint for `new_second_step_path`.
 I would start by creating a new controller:

 ```ruby
 rails g controller second_steps new
 ```

-Modify the route entry in config/routes.rb to:
+Modify the route entry in `config/routes.rb` to:

 ```ruby
 resources :second_steps, only: [:new, :create]
 ```

-The steps controller will have two actions: new will render the form with the second step input field(s), and create will process that input.
+The steps controller will have two actions: `new` will render the form with the second step input field(s), and `create` will process that input.

-However, the first thing to do in the controller is ensure the users is logged in (in case someone tries to enter the app at this point directly).
+However, the first thing to do in the controller is ensure the user is logged in (in case someone tries to enter the app at this point directly).

 ```ruby